-How to Export WooCommerce Orders to CSV or XML
+How to Export WooCommerce Orders to CSV, Excel, or XML

-To export your orders, go to WP All Export › New Export and select WooCommerce Orders.
-Next, drag and drop from right to left to build your export file.
-Then simply run the export and download your WooCommerce orders export.
+To export orders, go to WP All Export › New Export and select WooCommerce Orders.
+Use the drag and drop tool to build the order export, then run the export and download the file.

 Go to All Export › New Export and choose to export WooCommerce Orders.
 Click Customize Export File to continue.

 Step 2: Select Your WooCommerce Order Export Columns

 Most WooCommerce order exports require only a subset of the order columns.

 WP All Export lets you choose your order export columns using a simple Drag & Drop interface.